 Adjusting the Ticket Message Size

-You can now change the size of the ticket message by adjusting the width of the Ticket Properties Panel and the User Profile simultaneously.
+You can now change the size of the ticket message by adjusting the width of the Ticket Properties Panel and the User Profile.
 We have added the ability to resize these columns to give you choices over your workspace.

-In the Tickets app, when you select either the Properties Panel or User Profile both columns will become active and can be adjusted to give you the desired working space on a ticket.
+In the Tickets app, when you select either the Properties Panel or User Profile columns you can adjust them to give you the desired working space on a ticket.

 The Header Bar